English language requirements

 Overall IELTS score of 6.5 with no band less than 6 (or equivalent).
 More information is available at www.ielts.org

-Deakin’s Master of Information Technology Management (Professional) will equip you with specialist knowledge and skills necessary to lead and manage information technology projects and people within enterprises.
+Deakin’s Master of Information Technology Management (Professional) equips you with the specialist knowledge and skills necessary to lead and manage information technology projects and people within enterprises.

-The Master of Information Technology Management (Professional) will develop your understanding of the many aspects of IT including networking, cyber security, operations, and enterprise systems.
+This course develops your understanding of the many aspects of IT, including networking, cyber security, operations and enterprise systems.

 To complete the Master of Information Technology Management (Professional), you will complete 16 credit points.

 - Part A. Introductory Information Technology Management Studies (4 credit points),

 - Part B. Mastery Information Technology Management Studies (8 credit points), and